Go to Reviews.org US Edition

 Like Netflix, Hulu is a streaming service, and it’s one with quite a bit of traction in America with millions of subscribers.
-Subscription costs are split between the cheapest ad-supported plan for US$5.99 a month or US$59.99 a year, US$11.99 a month for the ad-free version of Hulu, US$64.99 a month for Hulu + Live TV, or US$70.99 for the ad-free version of Hulu + Live TV.
+Subscription costs are split between standalone ad-supported and ad-free plans, and bundled plans with Live TV and Disney+.

 Hulu and Disney Plus bundles are not available in Australia

 Outside of those initial plan costs, users can also pay additional amounts each month for other premium add-ons, such as ESPN+ for US$9.99/mth or Disney+ (with ads) for US$2/mth.

 There are premium channel add-ons for an additional monthly fee, too.
 HBO Max costs US$14.99, Showtime is US$10.99, Cinemax is US$9.99, and Starz is US$8.99.

 No, Hulu isn’t available in Australia in an official capacity, and it’s unlikely to get here anytime soon.
 Why?
 Licensing deals with existing streaming services and channels means that Hulu content can be found on other streaming services in Australia.

 For instance, Showtime programming tends to end up on Stan, hit Hulu movie Palm Springs is available on Prime Video in Australia, the Stephen King combined universe Castle Rock can be found on Binge, while depression-in-a-bottle The Handsmaid’s Tale can be watched across Stan and SBS On Demand.